atlantis2013/jigsaw/README.markdown

 Is a simple ruby script for enumerating information about a company's employees.
 It is useful for Social Engineering or Email Phishing

-At the moment this is a private repo for LABS members only.

 Contact: rdavis@accuvant.com

 Help: